-Spacers are especially useful for children who may otherwise have difficulty using an inhaler.
+Spacers are especially useful for children, who may otherwise have difficulty using an inhaler.

-The following are the steps for using most inhalers and spacers:
+Below are the steps for using most inhalers and spacers:

 - Exhale as much air as possible from your lungs.

 - Spray one puff of medicine and inhale slowly over about 3–5 seconds, sealing your mouth tightly around the inhaler so air cannot escape.
 If you hear a whistling noise when you inhale, you are breathing in too fast.

 - Hold your breath for 10 seconds, counting in your head or using a timer on your watch or phone.

 - Remove the inhaler from your mouth and exhale.

 - Repeat by taking as many puffs as your doctor prescribes.
 Wait about 1 minute between puffs if using inhalers that contain albuterol, such as Ventolin or ProAir.